Big, nimble, and smart – how Hines is facing the challenges of change.

 Annie and Ben talked about the changing world of office ownership, productization, how larger tenants are learning from the flex workspace experience, and how to measure ROI.

 Here are a few highlights of their conversation.
-You can also watch the first "I'm Flexible" video below.
+You can also watch the highlights from "I'm Flexible #1 - Annie Draper" video below.

 Flex those muscles